pksilen/vitja-service/README.md

 # Vitja service

 TODO:
-- Support Json type include/excludeFields, support GraphQl style fragments and directives, with object spread or conditional object spread respectively
 - includeResponseFields and excludeResponseFields must checked that they contain only allowed field names
 - Table column indexing annotation
-- Move order delivery status, trackingUrl and deliveredTimestamp to shopping cart item
-  - Order should have OrderItem array, order item should have one Delivery item as child
-- Possible to delete shopping cart item from order if it is not yet delivered

 - By default following fields are Hashed (and salted), or use @NotHashed annotation
     - password